KonradUdoHannes/data-steps/README.md

 transfromation steps get changed or added throughout the project.
-A prime example is data cleaning where only later in the project some required cleaning steps become apparent
+A prime example is data cleaning where only later in the project some required cleaning steps become apparent.

 ## Features